Resonances for large one-dimensional "ergodic" systems: The Dirichlet spectral data for periodic potentials

-By the definition of $\chi$, one has that the right hand side of~\eqref{estunif} is bounded uniformly in $E$ complex.\\ Let $\chi\in\Coi(\R)$ and $\tilde\chi$ be an almost analytic extension of $\chi(x)$.
+By the definition of $\chi$, the right hand side of~\eqref{estunif} is bounded uniformly in $E$ complex.\\ Let $\chi\in\Coi(\R)$ and $\tilde\chi$ be an almost analytic extension of $\chi(x)$.
 Then, by \cite{He-Sj:90} and \cite{MR96m:82033}, we know that, for any $n$ and $\omega\in\Omega$, the following formula hold,

-where $H_\bullet=H_L, \ \tilde H_L,\ H_0^+$ or $H_k^-$.\\ Using the geometric resolvent equation (see e.g.~\cite[Theorem 5.20]{MR2509110}) and the Combes-Thomas estimate (see e.g.~\cite[Theorem 11.2]{MR2509110}), we know that for some $C>0$, for Im$z\not=0$,
+where $H_\bullet=H_L, \ \tilde H_L,\ H_0^+$ or $H_k^-$.\\ Using the geometric resolvent equation (see, e.g.,~\cite[Theorem 5.20]{MR2509110}) and the Combes-Thomas estimate (see , e.g.,~\cite[Theorem 11.2]{MR2509110}), we know that for some $C>0$, for Im$z\not=0$,

 Plugging~\eqref{eq:168} into~\eqref{hesj0} and using~\eqref{estunif}, we get

 Thus, by~\eqref{eq:69} and~\eqref{eq:173}, we obtain that, for $\chi\in\Coi(\overset{\circ}{\Sigma}_\Z)$ and any $N\geq0$, there exists $C_N>0$ such that